 There are also other carpet colors to consider.
 Your interior, your preferences, what’s available, and even colors you don’t like are factors you have to remember.

 If you prefer darker-colored carpeting, then this is your best option.
-Darker-colored carpet will hide any stains and will make pet clean-up easier.
+The darker-colored carpet will hide any stains and will make pet clean-up easier.
 This also helps if you have a solid-colored carpet.

 This is especially helpful if you have a darker-colored pet; their fur will be concealed against the dark carpet.